scottburch/sparrow/README.md

 ####.waitForSelector(selector, doneCB)

-Wait until the selector is in the dom
+Wait until the selected element is in the dom

 ```javascript
     it('should do something', function(done) {